dynamic1717/tsai-frontend/README.md

 Developed with:

-- Svelte, Tailwind on front-end
+- Svelte, Tailwind on the front-end
-- Python, FastApi, SpaCy on back-end
+- Python, FastApi, spaCy, and OpenAI on the back-end